SummaryRead the full fact sheet

 - shortness of breath.

 Asthma symptoms can be triggered by substances that cause allergic reactions or by conditions or activities not related to allergies.
 Ask your doctor about how you can avoid or reduce exposure to triggers of your asthma symptoms.
-You should also ask your doctor to update your asthma action plan each year.
+You should also ask your doctor to update your asthma action plan annually for adults and every 6 months for children with asthma.

 Allergic triggers of asthma